|

 We use

-Royal Canin Medium Breed Puppy Food, Purina One Lamb and Rice Adult dried kibble
+Royal Canin Medium Breed Puppy Food, Biljac Select, Purina Pro Plan Small

-and Purina Pro Plan Lamb and Rice Shredded.
+Bites Lamb and Rice and Purina Pro Plan Shredded Lamb and Rice.
 These can usually be found

 we've tried Eukanuba, Iams and Science Diet but the dogs never liked them so we